 I am looking for references (links, URLs, articles, websites or any other information) to answer this question.

 "Consider the ways in which art produced in seventeenth, eighteenth-century, and early nineteenth-century (up to c.
 1830) Europe was mobilized for political purposes.
 How did various royalty and revolutionaries use art as a means of solidifying their power?
 Be sure to establish the appropriate political context in your discussion of the ways in which the visual arts charted developments from royal absolutism to republicanism.
 Your answer should treat subject matter and style as components of these political expressions."

 You may have to search and research, but once you learn some good sources and methods, you should have success.
 In addition to searching on the Internet, you also need to make best friends with the reference librarian(s) in your local or college library.
-Libraries these days subscribe to enormous research databases, and they are often usually more useful than Internet searches.
+Libraries these days subscribe to enormous research databases, and they are often more useful than Internet searches.
 Ask your librarian if you have access to EBSCOHost -- it has several databases within it, including at least three for health sciences, one for military and government, one huge one for academic research, and others.

 For Internet searching: